tatsuyamoriguchi/portfolio/mobileAppQA.md

 Compared to Agile, CI is more of an iterative approach, in which code is developed in small, continuous updates and releases.
 Rather than testing an entire mobile application in a sprint, QA teams can test portions of a feature, or maybe 2 out of the 5 features done in that sprint.
 As code is produced in smaller segments, it is tested.
 End-to-end testing usually occurs prior to a release at the end of the sprint.

 ### 1. Test scope & coverage
+* Determine what you will test, specifically the features and functionality of the app.
+* Determine the types of mobile app testing required: Functional Testing, Usability Testing, Compatibility Testing, Performance and Load Testing, Security Testing, Installation Testing, Localization Testing, Manual Testing, automated Testing, Mobile Device Testing.
+* <a href="https://testlio.com/blog/9-step-mobile-app-testing-strategy-checklist/">9 Step Mobile app Testing Strategy</a>
+  1. Cross-platform testing
+  2. Feature functionality
+  3. Type of application (Mobile-web, Natie, or Hybrid)
+  4. Front-end testing (GUI): Regression tests, Performance checks, Changes or updates to app files that might break front-end functionality
+  5. Back-end testing including security and performance tests
+  6. Multiple network compatibility: Install and uninstall, Functionality, Traversal, Data exchange, UI
+  7. Storage: Data space your app requires and how it affects monthly data plan.
+  8. Data to and from: Load time, check network conditions, speciic deices, and geographic locations
+  9. Applicaiton flow

 ## Types of Test
 ### <a href="https://youtu.be/NgQT7miTP9M">Testing basics | Functional vs non-functional by Circle CI</a> July 25, 2022